 The mushroom doesn’t have many toxic look-alikes.
 However, it is sometimes confused with the Galerina marginata (funeral bell) species.
 Funeral bells, however, tend to have a darker honey hue and a distinct smell which is not the typical earthy mushroom smell that is found in the majority of mushroom species.

-The fungi should be ideally cultivated in a partially or completely shaded bed with a layer of more than four inches (10 cm) of wood chips and sawdust or straw as a substrate.
+Cultivate these fungi in a partially or completely shaded bed with a layer of more than four inches (10 cm) of wood chips and sawdust or straw as a substrate.
 Then fertilize them according to the growing kit instructions.
 The mushroom tends to tolerate and thrive in typical garden conditions with fair amounts of humidity.
-Growth is noticed after several weeks to a month.
+Growth occurs after several weeks to a month.

-Note: Honey mushrooms will die off in snowy winter conditions.
+Note: Honey mushrooms will die off in snowy wintery conditions.
 Make sure you plant and harvest them during the fall before winter sets in.

 The Honey fungus is somewhat toxic when eaten raw.
 However, in its cooked, dried or tincture form it is actually very beneficial for human health.
 Just like most mushrooms, it is a rich source of fiber, plant proteins and antioxidant compounds.
 These constituents fight oxidative damage and slow down the aging of cells.
 Some studies have suggested that honey fungi can hinder the growth of tumors/cancerous cells such as leukemia and esophagal cancer.
 Honey mushroom extracts have also been found to enhance cognitive function and prevent disorders such as Alzheimer’s or Parkinson’s disease.
 Other possible medicinal benefits of honey fungi include blood pressure and blood sugar control.

-As specified earlier, the mushrooms should not be eaten raw or undercooked.
+As specified earlier, do not eat these mushrooms should raw or undercooked.
 This is because they may cause mild toxic side effects such as an upset stomach.
 Experts recommend that you pre-boil them first before cooking them to deactivate any toxic compounds.
 Just five minutes of boiling in hot water are enough for this purpose.
 Once you pre-boil them, you can then enjoy them as they are with a bit of oil, lemon and salt.
 Alternatively, use them in stir-fries, soups and stews.
 If you don’t want to consume them right away, you can freeze-dry them.
 You can then keep them for a few months in the freezer or at room temperature.
 Use them later in liquid-based dishes as already mentioned.

-Although not as popular as other mushroom species, if you ever see them on your backyard, don’t stress.
+Although not as popular as other mushroom species, if you ever see honey fungus in your backyard, don’t stress.
 Just collect them, burn off their roots and consume them in the manner specified above.